 - Practicing VBHC, examples from the real world

 - Digital health, what is it?

-- The new competition, digital companies and why data is the new gold
+- Digital companies and why data is the new gold

-- Impact on patients, what are patient relevent outcomes and how are they different from today?
+- Impact on patients, what are patient relevant outcomes and how are they different today?

 Upon completion of the course participants will have gained the following knowledge, skills and competencies:

-- Understand major issues of developing and implementing VBHC initiatives including potential barriers
+- Understand key steps in developing and implementing VBHC initiatives including potential barriers

 - Understand how value is created between the various stakeholders